VictorEnquillot/frames/README.md

 # Frames is an attempt to implement the IRP method in OCaml

-The code is divided in Sectors : Entry Product Internal External
+The code is divided in 6 Sectors : General Generator Entry Product Internal External

-Sectors are divided in Domains or Sets
+* Sectors are divided in Domains or Sets

+** General   : stores basic OCaml code

-* Generator : generates OCaml code from <domain>_symbols.dat files and <domain>_formulas.dat files
+** Generator : generates OCaml code from <domain>_symbols.dat files and <domain>_formulas.dat files

-* Entry : Userinput
+** Entry : Userinput

-* Product : Property Operator
+** Product : Property Operator

-* Internal : Figure Skeleton
+** Internal : Figure Skeleton

-* External : Figure Skeleton
+** External : Figure Skeleton

+* Domains are divided in Entities

-Domains are divided in : Symbols Tags Containers Values
+* Entities are divided in Categories

+* Categories : Symbols Tags Formulas Values